Lonnie Burr (May 31, 1943)

 Author, poet, playwright, as well as performer, Lonnie graduated from high school at fourteen, and holds a master's degree from UCLA.
 A seasoned industry professional at the show's start, he was a lead performer on the Red Team for all three years.
 Due to a rehearsal accident he was not part of the filming for third season Roll Call and Alma Mater.

 By age five he had done his first national television performance, and the following year appeared in his first film.
-He had an occasional role on The Ruggles television show, had the lead child's role on the NBC radio soap Dr. Paul, and performed live at the Pasadena Playhouse.
+He had a recurring role on The Ruggles television show, had the lead child's role on the NBC radio soap Dr. Paul, and performed live at the Pasadena Playhouse.
 By age eight Lonnie was doing lead performances, on television as a guest star in an episode of Range Rider titled "The Holy Terror", and on the stage in The Strawberry Circle.
 All told, he was in at least seven films prior to the show, including A Yank in Korea (1951), Hans Christian Anderson (1952), The Greatest Show on Earth (1952), and Apache (1954), while on the small screen he did commercials for Space Patrol and The Lone Ranger.

 Lonnie appeared a dozen times on TV's Colgate Comedy Hour, on which Sharon Baird also featured.
 Like Sharon, the majority of Lonnie's appearences were on the episodes hosted by Eddie Cantor.
 He also did an episode of Father Knows Best.
 Lonnie originally received a call to read for the part of "Marty" for The Adventures of Spin and Marty.
 He didn't get the part, and after learning the Mouseketeers would only be getting guild minimum ($185 per week), decided not to try out.
 However, he was approached soon after to do a recording at Capitol Records.
 There he was spotted by Jimmie Dodd, who convinced the show's producers to persuade his agent to have him try out.
 Lonnie was given a private audition in the Disney Studio Animation building, at which Bill Walsh, Jimmie, and Hal Adelquist were in attendance.